IndrajeetBohra/javascript-amazon-project/README.md

 - Backend communication
 - Real-world application structure

----

 ## Course Reference

-This project was built as part of the:

-**JavaScript Full Course by SuperSimpleDev**
+This project was built as part of the: **JavaScript Tutorial Full Course by SuperSimpleDev**

 Course topics covered include: